bpollner/uniset/README.md

 color # should be the value you assigned before
 ```
 #### Adding / deleting keys
-If you are the developer of package 'dogPack', at some time you will want to add keys to or delete from the settings file.
-Do that now: Add e.g. a new *key=value,* pair (do not forget the comma ',') at the *end* of a block in the settings-file **in the folder 'inst' of 'dogPack'**, re-install 'dogPack' and run again an update settings function, e.g.
+If you are the developer of package 'dogPack', at some time after you publihsed 'dogPack' you might want to add keys to or delete from the settings file.
+Do that now: Add e.g. a new *key=value,* pair (do not forget the comma ',') at the *end* of a block in the settings-file **in the folder 'inst' of 'dogPack'**, and re-install 'dogPack'.
+Now the *user of dogPack* will run again an update settings function:
 ```
 dogPack_updateSettings()
 ```